 The NDC Manifesto

-The importance of election 2016 cannot be overemphasized, but we are yet to see one actionable policy idea from the NDC to heal Ghana’s economic wound.
+The significance of election 2016 cannot be overemphasized, but we are yet to see one actionable policy idea from the NDC to heal Ghana’s economic wound.
 As usual, the NDC is busy honing its propaganda arts to mollify vulnerable electorates for votes.
 For the NDC, it is business as usual regardless of the stakes.